AIAScience/mflux-ai-tutorials/model-serving/content.md

 }
 ```

-You can also test it using python:
+You can also make requests using python:
 ```python
 import requests
 import numpy as np